Yara-Fahad/Improving-EMOSPEECH-with-a-continuous-emotion-embedding-space/README.md

 - Available at: https://www.kaggle.com/datasets/simaanjali/emotion-analysis-based-on-text

 ## Acknowledgements
-This project is built upon and extends the work of [EmoSpeech](https://github.com/deepvk/emospeech).
+This project is inspired by the work of [EmoSpeech](https://github.com/deepvk/emospeech).
 We thank the authors of EmoSpeech for open-sourcing their codebase, which provided a valuable foundation for our experiments.